Come Home

 Self-Screening Questions

-One of the resources you can use to help a person recognize the need for treatment is a set of self-screening questions.
+One of the resources you can use to help a person recognize the need for club drug addiction treatment programs is a set of self-screening questions.
 If the individual denies that there is a problem, have him or her answer these questions to help the person make a more accurate determination:

 1. Have you used any club drugs (Ecstasy, GHB, LSD, meth, ketamine) in the last month?